testmachine-ai/github-action/README.md

 # Scan your Solidity files with TestMachine

-[TestMachine](https://TestMachine.ai) is a tool for identitying and reporting vulnerabilities on Solidity smart contracts, with the goal of making code more consistent and avoiding bugs.
+[TestMachine](https://TestMachine.ai) is a tool for identifying and reporting vulnerabilities on Solidity smart contracts, with the goal of making code more consistent and avoiding bugs.
 This Github action allows you to automatically invoke the TestMachine-CLI

 ## Requirements

 - Have an account on TestMachine.
 - You have a valid API token from TestMachine.
 - You have already created a repository in TestMachine and have the repository id
-- There is at least one .sol file in the repository where you will setup this github action
+- Make sure you have the compiled smart contract in the repository where you will setup this github action

 ## Usage